JCachada/personal-website-dev-old/content/blog/game-update-july-2020/index.md

 ```
 <p>

 There are three things here: first, the ready function, that starts the whole scene.
-It spawns the player at a particular position, does the same to the mob, and sets the GUI to show full health and stamina.
+It spawns the player at a particular position, does the same for the mob, and sets the GUI to show full health and stamina.
 The player and the mob both control their own health - it wouldn't make any sense for the scene orchestrating them to control it.
 But it does make sense for the scene to orchestrate the GUI to match the player's health, and since the player class always spawns the player at full health and stamina when instanced, we can just set the GUI to show full health and stamina.
 In a full production level, we could make the scene set the GUI values to `$Player.currentHealth` instead of 100.

 The second function is `on_Mob_shoot`.
 You might be wondering why spawning the bullet that the monster shoots is the responsibility of the scene, and not the responsibility of the monster.
 The easy reply is that the monster class doesn't have all the information required to spawn the bullet itself.
 The bullet needs to be spawned pointing towards the player character's position, and the monster has no idea what the player character's position is.
 Besides, the monster has to spawn the bullet in a specific position in the actual scene, and the only class that can do that is the scene itself.
-If the monster is the child of the scene, and the bullet is a child of the scene too that will exist and behave independently of the monster, then the bullet needs to be a child of the scene as well, and not a child of the monster.
+If the monster is the child of the scene, and the bullet is a child of the scene too - one that will exist and behave independently of the monster - then the bullet needs to be a child of the scene as well, and not a child of the monster.

 Lastly, there is `_on_Player_update_Healthbar`.
 This function, like the last one, is a signal - meaning it triggers when something else happens that emits the signal this function is listening for.
 In this case, the trigger would be the player's health updating.
 If the player knows that it got shot, and updates his own health accordingly, then the scene, that has control of the GUI, should make sure the GUI reflects the update in the player's health.
 If we were doing stamina management as well, there should be another function listening in for when the player updates his own stamina.
 However, for the proof of concept, there is still no stamina management implemented.

 I won't give a detailed look into the Player class in this game, mainly because I feel like it deserves a blog post of its own in the future.
 In rough terms, the Player class takes input from the user and can move and attack.
-Besides that, it can take damage, and it will die if it takes too much damage.
+Besides that, it can take damage, and it will die if it takes too much of it.

 I will, however, go into a big challenge that I found when implementing the Monster class: pathfinding, or enemy AI in general.